The five states best prepared for a natural disaster

 You can also prepare months and years ahead of time by making sure your home is prepared.
 "A lot of wildfire mitigation can be done as DIY, especially landscaping properly to make a significant potential impact on reducing fire risk," Giammanco says.

 Make sure that you have the right insurance to protect you in the event of a disaster.
 While standard home insurance policies cover things like storms, they don’t cover floods or earthquakes.
-And in some states, windstorms require separate coverage.
+And in some states, windstorms or hurricanes require separate coverage.

 "Protecting your property also includes making sure you understand how your insurance may or may not help cover damage caused by severe weather," Tanya Robinson, Associate Manager with Allstate, says.